Relational Communication: Introduction

 We also show that relational communication becomes more informative as the discount factor increases.
 As the players become more patient, second-best decision-making more closely approximates first-best decision-making and thus makes better use of information.
 Consequently, the sender optimally reveals more information to the receiver.

 An implication of our analysis is that in settings where voluntary transfers are available, incomplete information transmission does not imply a failure to motivate communication, but instead is a tool to discipline decision-making.
-In other words, the Pareto frontier cannot be expanded simply by introducing a technology for credible (monotone) communication.\footnote{This is in contrast with the existing literature on cheap talk and delegation, where the receiver's expected payoff (which is the standard welfare criterion) unambiguously improves if credible communication can be costlessly achieved.} This point provides a rationale for the separation of information and control in organizations.
-Indeed, we show that increasing organizational transparency and delegating the decision right to an informed player generally decreases the efficiency of informal relationships.
+In other words, the Pareto frontier cannot be expanded simply by introducing a technology for credible (monotone) communication.\footnote{This is in contrast with the existing literature on cheap talk and delegation, where the receiver's expected payoff (which is the standard welfare criterion) unambiguously improves if credible communication can be costlessly achieved.} Indeed, we show that adding public information generally worsens the relationship.